Silky smooth Sweet Potato Pie has the perfect hint of spice and a deliciously crisp crust. Topped whipped cream, it’s irresistible!

 There are a few classic pie recipes that we love to make for holiday dinners, like Apple Pie or Pecan Pie, but this Sweet Potato Pie is a new favorite that I think we’ll have to add to the list of must-haves this year!

-I know pumpkin pie gets all of the love around the holiday season, but I’ve never been much of a pumpkin pie fan.
+I know Pumpkin Pie gets all of the love around the holiday season, but I’ve never been much of a pumpkin pie fan.
 I don’t even know why!
 Maybe I ate too much of it as a child, but it’s never at the top of my list when it comes to holiday pies.

-This sweet potato pie is surprisingly similar to pumpkin pie, but I like the flavor of it a lot better, and the filling is much smoother and sweeter.
+This Sweet Potato Pie is surprisingly similar to pumpkin pie, but I like the flavor of it a lot better, and the filling is much smoother and sweeter.
 It has a silky smooth texture, the perfect hint of spice, and a crisp crust.